 - You decide how successful you are.

-You don’t have to convince any gatekeepers to allow your book to reach the world.
+In other words, you don’t have to convince any gatekeepers to allow your book to reach the global market.

 “But, don’t traditional publishers have a good idea for what will sell or not?
 I mean, if they reject my book, they’re probably right that no one would want to buy it.”

-Oh, and get this: it was rejected by the first twenty-six publishers that it was presented to.
+Oh, and get this: It was rejected by the first 26 publishers it was presented to.

-Now, just imagine all the other authors out there that stopped after the first ten or twenty doors slammed in their faces, believing the lie that they didn’t have a profitable idea.
+Now, just imagine all the other authors out there who stopped after the first 10 or 20 doors slammed in their faces, believing the lie that they didn’t have a profitable idea.

-If you were to take your book to a traditional publisher, it would take years to publish your book.
+If you were to take your book to a traditional publisher, it would take years to publish.

 For example, it may take up to six months for you to even hear back about the book proposal.
-And assuming they accepted your proposal, it would take at least another year before the book was actually published.
+And assuming they accept your proposal, it will take at least another year before the book is actually published.

 Why?
-Because you have to pay the publishing house, the editor, the marketers, the designers, etc.
+Because they have to pay the publishing house, the editor, the marketers, the designers, etc.

-When you self-publish, you take in most of the earnings (save for the money you actually choose to spend on marketing and book production and publishing.)
+But when you self-publish, you take in most of the earnings (save for the money you actually choose to spend on marketing, book production and publishing).
+On Amazon, for example, self-published authors receive 70% of the royalties for an eBook priced between $2.99 and $9.99.
+Now that isn’t bad!

 These connections become priceless as you meet other up-and-coming influencers like yourself.